magento/devdocs/guides/v2.1/cloud/project/project-upgrade.md

 #### To resolve the error:

-1. Use SSH and log in to the remote server.

-1. Open the `./app/var/report/<error number>` file.
+1. Using SSH, log in to the remote server and open the `./app/var/report/<error number>` file.

 1. [Examine the logs]({{ page.baseurl }}/cloud/trouble/environments-logs.html) to determine the source of the issue.